-AFV distributed 3,000 tree seedlings of various species to members of Kamaiura and Yawalapiti tribes (Upper Xingu) in October and November 2020 as part of our Agroecology and Reforestation program.
+AFV distributed 3,000 tree seedlings of various species to members of Kamaiura and Yawalapiti tribes (Upper Xingu) in October and November 2020 as part of our Ecological restoration program.

 The seedlings enabled dozens of families to plant a total of three hectares of fruit trees or trees that can be used for various cultural practices.